proveskit/Documentation/docs/core_documentation/hardware/FC_board.md

 ### AZ1117CH 3.3V Linear Voltage Regulator
 To power the Flight Controller without a Battery Board.
 This linear regulator uses the 5V V_Bus line from the USB port and supplies 3.3V when the JP1 solder jumper is connected.

+## Change Log
+The change log keeps track of major differences between the various versions of the flight controller board.

 ## Known Issues